itstommymorgan/vim_config/README.markdown

 * Search-related settings (incremental search, highlighting of search terms, and the like) are found in `vim/config/search.vim`.
-* Temporary files are kept in one central location so that they don't clutter your project folders - these settings can be found in `vim/config/tempfiles.vim`.
+* Temporary files are kept in one central location so that they don't clutter your project folders.
+Rather than warning you when you open a file that already has a swapfile (e.g. a file that's open in another vim session), vim should now quietly let you edit the file, which is much less annoying.
+These settings can be found in `vim/config/tempfiles.vim`.

 ## PLUGINS ##